olzzon/beelink-ndimonitor-how-to-install/README.md

 * Download ubuntu ISO at least 18.04.2 (it´s supporting the beelink eMMC storage out of the box) from ubuntu.com
 * Create a bootable stick from the ISO (you can use etcher: https://www.balena.io/etcher/)
 * Boot the beelink while pressing F7 and select the USB stick.
-* Install ubuntu to Beelink.
+* Install ubuntu to Beelink, choose default Ubuntu.
 * At the screen where you enter username, remember to tick: Log in automatically

 ## Ubuntu setup: